makersacademy/ruby-coding-challenge/README.md

 If you find you're writing a long, complex solutions, there's probably a better way.
 Get it working and then start to refactor your answer to provide a simpler solution.

-Once you feel that you've got as far as possible, let us know by sending an email to apprentices@makersacademy.com **with a link to your code challenge repo**.
+Once you feel that you've got as far as possible, let us know by sending a Tweet @MA_Apprentices **with a link to your code challenge repo**.
 We'll select up to 25 people to progress.
 They'll be fast tracked through to an interview for Makers Academy Apprenticeships.

 Bonus points will be awarded for a completed `approach.md` file being submitted.
 This file should outline the approach you took to solve the challenges.
 Nothing too long - 50 to 100 words should be enough :thumbsup: